airavata-courses/SquirtleSquad/README.md

 - The user requests for a model to execute.
 This requests goes to the API Gateway.
 - The API Gateway sends this request as a message to the Data Retrieval API.
 The Data Retrieval API pulls the data the from a known link and stores it in "/Data" on the local machine.
 The Data Retrieval(DR) API then sends the name of the downloaded file through Kakfa to the Model Execution API.
 - The Model Execution(ME) API recieves the message and calls a function to execute the model.
 The generated data is again stored in "/Data" and the name of the generated file is sent to the Post Analysis(PA) API using Kafka.
 - The PA API then creates a .png plot file and sends this to the API Gateway through Kafka.
+- The final data should be stored in the folder ```\Data```.

+### Bugs
+- We are unable to display results on frontend.

 ## Requirements
 To run this application, make sure you have anaconda package for python, go and node.js installed.